Fair Start Scotland

 The Scottish Government also publishes annual reports on how the service is delivering on its aims to treat people with dignity and respect and evaluating the how the support provided helps participants to achieve their potential.

-The most recent Fair Start Scotland Annual Report, published on 9th November 2020 provides an overview of progress throughout year two of the delivery.
+The most recent Fair Start Scotland Annual Report, published on 14th October 2021, provides an overview of progress throughout Year 3 of delivery.
+The findings demonstrate how Fair Start Scotland continues to make a difference to participants, employers and communities, despite the challenges of lockdown in Year 3.

-The most recent Fair Start Scotland Evaluation Report, published on 9th November 2020 details the research that supports the second year of delivery up to 31 March 2020, and includes findings from a telephone survey of over 1000 participants; local area case studies; feedback from the Scottish Government Social Security Experience Panel and analysis of management information on participants' outcomes.
+The most recent Fair Start Scotland Evaluation Report was published on 14th October 2021.
+This report details the research that supports the third year of service delivery up to 31 March 2021.
+The report includes a survey of over 1,000 FSS participants; local area case studies; an economic evaluation; a survey of early leavers; interviews with participants and analysis of management information on participants’ outcomes.

 How Fair Start Scotland Can Help You